gderaj/clarkwebqa_interview_1/README.md

 ### Pre-test steps

 * clone this repository
-* create a new branch using the following pattern: `git checkout -b v1_your_name`
+* create a new branch using the following pattern: `git checkout -b v1_yyyymmdd_yourname`.
+Ex: v1_20190101_firstlast

 ### Your task

-Using Page Objects, write a Selenium test that:

-* searches for the valentine: "Lets Grow Old Together!"
-* adds the valentine to cart
-* asserts that the correct valentine and price appear in cart

-You will use the following site to perform your tests: http://awful-valentine.com/.
-This is a practice site designed to be used for testing automation code.
-There are a handful of valentines that can be "purchased."

 The project already includes the C# Selenium and Selenium Support Nuget packages.
 ChromeDriver will be automatically added to the project's `\bin` folder when built.

+You will receive the specific requirements of your task prior to your scheduled interview.
+In addition to these, requirements are:

+* the Page Object pattern is utilized
+* the project compiles successfully
+* any assertions written should pass

 ### Post-test steps